ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/bento_guide.md

 # Managing events

 Fully valid AMP installs event listeners on elements via the [`on` attribute](../learn/amp-actions-and-events.md) with the event and responding action as values.
-Bento AMP does not adhere to this rules.
+Bento AMP does not rely on this attribute.
 Instead, the AMP team will provide a JS API to manage and react to events.

 During the developer preview, you can register component events and respond with defined actions using following syntax: